Greatwhite06/Grocer-Eaze/README.md

 Description:
 Grocer-Eaze will digitally store your recipes, and allow you to select from them to compile, and print an organized grocery list.

 Known Bugs: None that we have noticed.
+There is however a warning that pops up for OpenCookBook as a newer version of Java was created.
+There is no run issue.

 Login info: Very user-friendly, if the user has the app, the user can use the app!
 There are no specific conditions to login and use our application.

-Versions or other requiremets: No specific requirments or special versions of Java or SceneBuilder were used.
+Versions or other requiremets: No specific requirments or special versions of Java or SceneBuilder are need to run.
+However at least one fxml was created in Java 15.
 In order to run this project, please build, and then run!